-Key Objectives relevant to Local Plan & SA Key Targets and indicators relevant to Local Plan and SA Commentary (how the SA Framework should incorporate the documents' requirements) International/European Plans and Programmes The Cancun Agreement- UNFCCC (20 011) Shared vision to keep global temperature rise to below two degrees Celsius, with objectives to be reviewed as to whether it needs to be strengthened in future on the basis of the best scientific knowledge available.
+Key Objectives relevant to Local Plan & SA Key Targets and indicators relevant to Local Plan and SA Commentary (how the SA Framework should incorporate the documents' requirements) International/European Plans and Programmes The Cancun Agreement- UNFCCC (2011) Shared vision to keep global temperature rise to below two degrees Celsius, with objectives to be reviewed as to whether it needs to be strengthened in future on the basis of the best scientific knowledge available.
 No targets or indicators.
 The Local Plan should aim to reduce emissions.
 The SA assessment framework should include greenhouse gas emissions.
-The Convention for the Protection of f the Architectural Heritage of Europe (Granada Convention 1985) The main purpose of the convention is to reinforce and promote policies for the conservation and enhancement of Europe's heritage and to foster closer European co-operation in defense of heritage.
+The Convention for the Protection of the Architectu ral Heritage of Europe (Granada Convention 1985) The main purpose of the convention is to reinforce and promote policies for the conservation and enhancement of Europe's heritage and to foster closer European co- operation in defense of heritage.
 Recognition that conservation of heritage is a cultural purpose and integrated conservation of heritage is an important factor in the improvement of quality of life.
-No measureable targets or indicators.
+No measurable targets or indicators.
 The SA Framework should include an objective on the conservation and enhancement of heritage and decision making criteria on architectural heritage.
-The European Convention on the Pro otection of Archaeological Heritage (Val etta Convention 1992) Agreement that the conservation and enhancement of an archaeological heritage is one of the goals of urban and regional planning policy.
-It is concerned in particular with the need for co-operation between archaeologists and planers to ensure optimum conservation of archaeological No measureable targets or indicators.
+The European Convention on the Protection of Arch aeological Heritage (Valetta Convention 1992) Agreement that the conservation and enhancement of an archaeological heritage is one of the goals of urban and regional planning policy.
+It is concerned in particular with the need for co-operation between archaeologists and planers to ensure optimum conservation of archaeological heritage.
+No measurable targets or indicators.
 The SA Framework should include an objective on the conservation and enhancement of heritage and decision making criteria on archaeological heritage.

-Key Objectives relevant to Local Plan & SA Key Targets and indicators relevant to Local Plan and SA Commentary (how the SA Framework should incorporate the documents' requirements) heritage.
-Council Directive 91/271/EEC for Urb oan Waste-Water Treatment Its objective is to protect the environment from the adverse effects of urban waste water discharges and discharges from certain industrial sectors and concerns the collection, treatment and discharge of: Domestic waste water Mixture of waste water Waste water from certain industrial sectors The Directive includes requirement with specific: Collection and treatment of waste water standards for relevant population thresholds Secondary treatment standards A requirement for pre-authorisation of all discharges of urban wastewater Monitoring of the performance of treatment plants and receiving waters and Controls of sewage sludge disposal and re-use, and treated waste water re-use SA Objectives should include priorities to minimise adverse effects on ground and/or surface water. nitiative Under the Europe 2020 Strategy, Communication from nomic and Social Committee and the Committee of the Regions This flagship initiative aims to create a framework for policies to support the shift towards a resource-efficient and low-carbon economy which will help to: Boost economic performance while reducing resource use; Identify and create new opportunities for economic growth Each Member State has a target calculated according to the share of energy from renewable sources in its gross final consumption for 2020.
-The UK is required to source 15 per cent of energy needs from renewable sources, including biomass, hydro, wind and solar power by 2020.
-The Local Plan policies should take into account the objectives of the Flagship Initiative.
-The SA assessment framework should include objectives, indicators and targets that relate to resource use. and greater innovation and boost the EU's competitiveness; From 1 January 2017, biofuels and bioliquids share in emissions savings should be increased to 50 per cent.
+Key Objectives relevant to Local Plan & SA Key Targets and indicators relevant to Local Plan and SA Commentary (how the SA Framework should incorporate the documents' requirements) Its objective is to protect the environment from the adverse effects of urban waste water discharges and discharges from certain industrial sectors and concerns the collection, treatment and discharge of: Domestic waste water Mixture of waste water Waste water from certain industrial sectors The Directive includes requirement with specific: Collection and treatment of waste water standards for relevant population thresholds Secondary treatment standards A requirement for pre-authorisation of all discharges of urban wastewater Monitoring of the performance of treatment plants and receiving waters and Controls of sewage sludge disposal and re-use, and treated waste water re-use SA Objectives should include priorities to minimise adverse effects on ground and/or surface water.